coyotespike/coyotespike.github.io/_posts/2016-08-27-AutomatingGitBackups.md

 And as [this guide backing up to Dropbox](https://eothred.wordpress.com/2010/08/18/git-backup-with-dropbox/) explains, your crontab job should look something like:
 `@hourly ID=backupgitrepos nice -n 19 /path/to/script/backupGit.sh >> /path/to/script/backupLog.txt 2>&1`

+Theis command will make Crontab run your task every hour, although I used `@midnight` instead, and then put the log results into a text file.

 If struggling with vim is too much for you, put the little crontab script above into a txt file, then run `crontab <filename>` on the command line.